Prachatice: Etymology

-The name is derived from the old Slavic personal name Prachata.
-It meant "the village of Prachata's people".
+The name is derived from the old Slavic personal name Prachata, meaning "the village of Prachata's people".

 Geography

 Prachatice is located about 34 km west of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is the mountain Libín at 1093 m above sea level.
-The Živný Stream flows through the town.
+The highest point is the Libín mountain at 1093 m above sea level.
+The stream of Živný potok flows through the town.
+The Blanice River flows along the northwestern municipal border.

 History

+9th–15th centuries

-Prachatice was founded with the beginning of trade on the Golden Trail, an important salt trade route beginning in Passau in Bavaria.
+Prachatice was founded with the beginning of trade on the Golden Trail, an important salt trade route beginning in Passau, Bavaria.
 Probably in the 9th or 10th century, a settlement was founded in the area of today's Staré Prachatice ("Old Prachatice") town part.
 In the second half of the 12th century, it was acquired by Vyšehrad Chapter.

 When the settlement ceased to suit its purpose, a new settlement was established near the old one at the end of the 13th century.
 In 1312, Prachatice was first referred to as a town.
 In 1323, King John of Bohemia confirmed to the town of Prachatice the right to use the trade route to Passau and to collect customs duties there.
 Prachatice was fully completed in the 3rd quarter of the 14th century.

-During the Hussite Wars in the 15th century, Prachatice was attacked twice and eventually conquered by the Hussites who killed most of the population of the town.
-After the end of the conflict, in 1436, Prachatice was granted the status of royal town by King Sigismund, and all its old privileges were confirmed.
-Only one year later the town was offered as collateral to Jan Smil of Krems, but fell under the control of the Rosenberg family for a short period following Smil's execution in 1439 at Český Krumlov.
-Oldřich II of Rosenberg sold the town of Prachatice almost immediately after the execution but it again became property of the family in 1501.
-In the second half of the 15th century, the number of inhabitants increased and new houses had to be built.
+During the Hussite Wars in the 15th century, Prachatice was attacked twice, It was eventually conquered by the Hussites, who killed most of the population.
+In 1436, after the end of the conflict, Prachatice was granted the status of royal town by King Sigismund, and all its old privileges were confirmed.
+Only one year later, the town was offered as collateral to Jan Smil of Krems, but it fell under the control of the Rosenberg family for a short period following Smil's execution in 1439 at Český Krumlov.
+Oldřich II of Rosenberg sold the town almost immediately after the execution, but it again became property of the family in 1501.
+In the second half of the 15th century, the number of inhabitants increased, and new houses had to be built.